Vince300/SIMPA/docs/TESTING_REPORT.md

 a very slow and tedious process.

 This means we are actually doing gray-box testing.
-Source code in the `src/main/java/hit` folder hasn't been changed (excepted for the package name in the Antlr4 grammar).
+Source code in the `src/main/java/hit` folder hasn't been changed excepted for the changes mentioned below.
 Our test cases (`src/test/java`) are instead compiled as part of the `gradle check` task, which means they can inherit learner algorithms in order to introspect data.
 Directly extracting inferred automatons from the learner classes is also way more efficient than re-parsing the dot file from the file system, and doesn't reduce the value of the test.